-Rejoice always, pray continually, give thanks in all circumstances; for this is God’s will for you in Christ Jesus.1 Thessalonians 5:16-18
+Rejoice always, pray continually, give thanks in all circumstances; for this is God’s will for you in Christ Jesus.1 Thessalonians 5:16-18 NIV

 There is generally no need to bow your head, although there may be a time for that.
-Closing your eyes can be useful when you need to block out other distractions, but would normally be a bad idea, especially if you are driving.
+Closing your eyes can be useful when you need to block out other distractions.
+But it may not be appropriate, especially if you are driving.
 Prayer should not be limited to making requests, treating God like a giant vending machine in the sky.
 Just talk to him, like you do your closest friend.
 That is how you will get to know him best.

-Give thanks in all circumstances!
 It is easy to be thankful when everything is going just right.
-It is quite another thing to be thankful when your life seems to be the subject of a country western song; dog died, wife ran away, and the truck is broke.
+It is quite another thing to be thankful when your life seems to be the subject of a country-western song.
+Dog died, the wife ran away, and the truck is broke.
 Hardly a day goes by that I don’t find something that is hard to be thankful for.

-This is God’s will for you.
 There are a lot of things that I might identify as being God’s will for me.
 Including some things that are specific for my life and not necessarily for others.
-But for all of us who are ‘in Christ Jesus’, who have a relationship with him, he wants us always to have a spirit of joy and thanksgiving, and to stay in constant contact with him.
+But for all of us who are ‘in Christ Jesus’, who have a relationship with him, he wants us always to have a spirit of joy and thanksgiving.
+And to stay in constant contact with him.
 After all, we have been invited to be a part of God’s plan for eternity and to enter into fellowship with our creator.
 Why would I not be filled with joy and thanksgiving?

 The views expressed here are solely mine and do not necessarily reflect those of any other person, group, or organization.
 While I believe they reflect the teachings of the Bible, I am a fallible human and subject to misunderstanding.
 Please feel free to leave any comments or questions about this post in the comments section below.
 I am always interested in your feedback.

 If you have found value in this post, please consider subscribing to A Clay Jar so that you don’t miss any other posts.